-The map $m_E(\cdot)$ is simply the composition of the complex measurement map $m(\cdot)$ and $\pi_{\bar{E}}$.
+The map $m_E(\cdot)$ is simply the composition of the complex measurement map $m(\cdot)$ and $\pi_{{E}}$.

-Finally, we denote by $M_{d,E}$ the Zariski closure of the image of $m_E(\cdot)$ over all $d$-dimensional configurations. \end{definition}
+Finally, we denote by $M_{d,E}$ the Zariski closure of of $m_E(\cdot)$ over all $d$-dimensional configurations. \end{definition}

-\begin{definition} We say the an edge set $E$ is \defn{infinitesimally independent} in $d$ dimensions if, starting from a generic complex configuration $\p$ in $\CC^d$, we can \emph{differentially} vary each of the $|E|$ squared lengths independently by appropriately differentially varying our configuration $\p$.
+\begin{definition} We say an edge set $E$ is \defn{infinitesimally independent} in $d$ dimensions if, starting from a generic complex configuration $\p$ in $\CC^d$, we can \emph{differentially} vary each of the $|E|$ squared lengths independently by appropriately differentially varying our configuration $\p$.
 Formally, this means that the image of the differential of $m_E(\cdot)$ at a generic $\p$ is $|E|$-dimensional.
 This exactly coincides with the notion of infinitesimal independence from graph rigidity theory~\cite{L70}.

 An edge set that is not infinitesimally independent in $d$ dimensions is called \defn{infinitesimally dependent} in $d$ dimensions.
-Note that in this case the rank can never rise to $|E|$. \end{definition}
+Note that in this case the rank of the differential, $dm_E$, can never rise to $|E|$. \end{definition}

-The following is implicit in the rigidity theory literature. \begin{proposition} An edge measurement ensemble $E$ is infinitesimally independent in $d$ dimensions iff the image of $m_E(\cdot)$ over all complex configurations of $n$ points has dimension $|E|$. \end{proposition} \begin{proof}[Proof sketch] The basic principal is that the generic rank of the differential tells us the dimension of the image.
+The following is implicit in the rigidity theory literature. \begin{proposition} An edge measurement ensemble $E$ is infinitesimally independent in $d$ dimensions iff of $m_E(\cdot)$ over all complex configurations of $n$ points has dimension $|E|$. \end{proposition} \begin{proof}[Proof sketch] The basic principle is that the generic rank of the differential tells us the dimension of .
 In particular we consider the map $m_E(\cdot)$.
-First remove the non-smooth points of the image, and then remove the preimages of these non-smooth points from the domain (all non-generic).
-Sard's Theorem (e.g.,~\cite[Theorem 14.4]{harris}) then tells us that inverse image of every generic point in this image consists entirely of configurations $\p$ where the differential has rank equal to the dimension of the image of $m_E(\cdot)$. \end{proof}
+First remove the non-smooth points of , and then remove the preimages of these non-smooth points from the domain (all non-generic).
+Sard's Theorem (e.g.,~\cite[Theorem 14.4]{harris}) then tells us that the inverse image of every generic point in this image consists entirely of configurations $\p$ where the differential has rank equal to the dimension of of $m_E(\cdot)$. \end{proof}

-\begin{remark} These notions are usually studied in the real setting, but the tools used in the proof sketch above work the same way in the complexified setting.
+\begin{remark} These notions are usually studied in the real setting, but the tools used in the proof sketch above work the same way in the complex setting.
 Complexification is used to study rigidity problems in, e.g., \cite{ST10,cgr,OP07,ciprian}. \end{remark}